-The county has adopted a policy of compensation for accumulated unpaid employee personal leave.
+The County has adopted a policy of compensation for accumulated unpaid employee personal leave.
 No payment is authorized for accrued major medical leave.
 Accounting principles generally accepted in the United States of America require accrual of accumulated unpaid employee benefits as long-term liabilities in the government-wide financial statements and Proprietary Funds financial statements.
 In fund financial statements, Governmental Funds report the compensated absence liability payable only if the payable has matured, for example an employee resigns or retires.

 r.
-Change in Accounting Standards.
+Changes in Accounting Standards

-The county implemented the following standards issued by the Governmental Accounting Standards Board (GASB) in the current fiscal year as required: GASB Statement No. 68, Accounting and Financial Reporting for Pensions - an amendment of GASB Statement No. 27; GASB Statement No. 69 Government Combinations and Disposal of Government Operations; and GASB Statement No. 71, Pension Transition for Contributions Made Subsequent to the Measurement Date - an amendment of GASB Statement No. 68 The provisions of these standards have been incorporated into the financial statements and notes.
+The County implemented the following standards issued by the Governmental Accounting Standards Board (GASB) in the current fiscal year as required: GASB Statement No. 77, Tax Abatement Disclosures and GASB State No. 83, Pension Issues - an amendment of GASB Statements No. 78, No. 68 and No. 73.
+The provisions of these standards have been incorporated into the financial statements and notes.